Meeting Documents & 508 Compliance

 Verify Your Documents are Section 508 Compliant

-Note that this Section 508 Notice will be persistent.
-So if you return to this meeting after you have already posted documents, those documents won't show until you acknowledge this again.
+Note that this Section 508 Notice will require that you acknowledge this multiple times.
+So, if you return to this meeting after you have already posted documents, those documents won't show until you acknowledge this message again.
 It's a minor inconvenience for an important consideration.

 Post Your Documents

 Next you will want to click the New Document icon.
-This will present you with a the New Document dialog that has just a few basic options to know about.
+This will present you with the New Document dialog box that has just a few basic options to know about.

 The New Document dialog has a file chooser that will allow you to add the document you would like to add.
 The Document Type field already has a few presets for you to choose from: